Blog - 17/01/2026

 Another key benefit is affordability.
 A home lift can cost up to 30–50% less than a standard enclosed elevator.
 This price difference comes from the reduced construction requirements, smaller motors, and simplified design.

-For many families, that cost savings is life-changing.
+For many families, that cost savings is life changing.
 It often makes the difference between being able to install a mobility solution at home versus needing external care options.
 And lower day-to-day maintenance costs make it a smart long-term investment as well.

 Fact #4: Fits Where Other Lifts Can’t